Fresno Family Law Attorneys

 • Transportation and travel expenses

-• Extracurricular activities such as entertainment, outings, trip to the movies, and other appropriate activities
+• Extracurricular activities such as entertainment, outings, trips to the movies, and other appropriate activities

 • Educational or special needs costs, including tuition, lunch money, tutoring, etc.

-A self-employed parent will need to correctly calculate the following:
+A self-employed parent and their lawyer will need to correctly calculate the following:

 • Office expenses